 Research prices and compare offers (reputable dealers only!)

 There is a myriad of choices online, so narrow down your search to your preferred vehicle brands that fall into your budget and compare dealerships.
 There is always likely to be one seller that offers that little bit extra that closes the deal for you, whether that be a short-term driveaway insurance policy, moneyback guarantee or even a full tank of fuel included in the list price.

 Reputable dealers such as Arnold Clark, Cargiant, Cazoo and Motorpoint all offer short-term driveway insurance policies as part of the vehicle purchase journey, which means that customers are provided with fully comprehensive cover for the period that their vehicle is under moneyback guarantee.
 Customers do not have to invest time and money in adjusting their annual policy for a car they might not purchase.
 And if they are happy with the vehicle, they can research the annual policies that best suit their needs while they still have temporary cover.

 Which?
 Car provides a fully-detailed list of the types of dealerships available and highlights potential advantages and disadvantages to help you determine which experience is best for you.
-Regardless of where you purchase your vehicle from, you can still obtain fully comprehensive short-term car insurance within 90 seconds following a simple online experience.
+Regardless of where you purchase your vehicle from, you can still obtain a fully comprehensive short term car insurance quote within 90 seconds following a simple online experience.

 Thoroughly inspect and test drive the vehicle

 One of the downsides of completing an entirely online vehicle purchase is that you do no get to physically see the vehicle first.
 But all top dealerships provide full peace-of-mind by offering their customers a full money-back guarantee once they take delivery of the vehicle.
 The exact guarantee is dependant on each dealership, so make sure to check first.